Learning to Play Two-Player Perfect-Information Games without Knowledge: Data Use in Game Learning

 The used parameters are: search time per action $\tau=2s$, batch size $B=128$, memory size $\mu=10^{6}$, sampling rate $\sigma=4\%$ (see Section~\ref{subsec:Tree-Learning}).
 Moreover, the used adaptive evaluation function for each combination is a convolutional neural network \citep{krizhevsky2012imagenet} having three convolution layers\footnote{There is an exception: for the game Surkarta, there is only two convolution layers.} followed by a fully connected hidden layer.
 For each convolutional layer, the kernel size is $3\times3$ and the filter number is $64$.
 The number of neurons in the fully connected layer is $100$.
 The margin of each layer is zero.
 After each layer except the last one, the ReLU activation function \citep{glorot2011deep} is used.
 The output layer contains a neuron.
 When the classical terminal evaluation is used, $\tanh$ is the output activation function.
-Otherwise, there is no activation function for the output.
+Otherwise, there is no activation function for the output. \begin{rem} In this paper, filter numbers and numbers of neurons are chosen in order to there are about the same number of variables in the convolution layers and in the dense layers. \end{rem}